A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

 \subsection{Evaluation metrics}

 This subsection describes the performance metrics adopted to evaluate the forecasting capabilities of the proposed framework.
-Specifically, Mean Absolute Error (MAE), Mean Square Error (MSE), Root Mean Square Error (RMSE), Mean Absolute Percentage Error (MAPE) are used as follows:
+Specifically, Mean Absolute Error (MAE), Mean Square Error (MSE), Mean Absolute Percentage Error (MAPE) are used as follows:

-where $x^{n}(t)$ represents the observations in the datasets, $\hat{x}^{n}(t)$ is the forecasting results of the model, and $N$ denotes the number of forecasting times.
+where $x^{n}(t)$ represents the observations in the datasets, $\hat{x}^{n}(t)$ is the forecasting results of the model, and $T$ denotes the number of forecasting times.

 This model's training utilizes a typical supervised learning framework.
 The metrics for the three directions at the same depth are averaged.
 The objective function of the optimization method is to minimize the average value of MSE.